The Race to Replace the Petrodollar

 THREE THINGS YOU NEED TO KNOW

-Ray Dalio, founder of Bridgewater Associates and one of the world’s most closely watched macro investors, has been direct about the consequence: when foreign governments stop buying US Treasuries, yields rise, mortgage rates spike, and the cost of financing American life, public and private, goes up.
-That process is not theoretical.
-It is already in motion.
+"When foreign governments stop buying US Treasuries, yields rise, mortgage rates spike, and the cost of financing American life, public and private, goes up."
+Ray Dalio, founder of Bridgewater Associates

-When a payment crosses a border, SWIFT carries the message.
+SWIFT is a member-owned cooperative that serves as the backbone of international finance.
+More than 11,000 financial institutions use it to communicate payment instructions across borders.
 It does not move money.
-It moves instructions.
-Banks on both ends hold the actual funds, and SWIFT tells them what to do with them.
+It moves messages.
+Banks on both ends hold the actual funds, and SWIFT tells them what to do with those funds.
 The process takes days.
-It is expensive.
-It runs through chains of correspondent banks, each adding delay and cost.
+Fees accumulate through chains of correspondent banks.
+Every institution in that chain runs its own compliance checks, sometimes reaching different conclusions.

-More importantly, it is controlled by Western institutions and subject to Western law.
+More importantly, SWIFT is controlled by Western institutions and subject to Western law.

-The West learned that control of financial messaging infrastructure is one of its most powerful geopolitical tools.
-The rest of the world learned that any country dependent on that infrastructure is permanently vulnerable to it.
+The West learned that control of financial messaging infrastructure is among its most powerful geopolitical tools.
+Every other country learned that dependence on that infrastructure is a permanent vulnerability.

 Both lessons produced the same response: build something new.

 This is not a faster wire transfer.
 This is money that can be programmed to refuse.
-Money that knows whether the conditions attached to it have been satisfied before it moves.
+Money that checks whether conditions are satisfied before it moves.
+Money that carries its own rules.

 The financial system has never had this capability before.
 Now it does.